NVIDIA/NeMo/docs/sources/source/nlp/bert_pretraining.rst

 Then, we create the pipeline from input to output that can be used for both training and evaluation:

-For training from raw text use nemo_nlp.nm.data_layers.BertPretrainingDataLayer, for preprocessed data use nemo_nlp.nm.data_layers.BertPretrainingPreprocessedDataLayer
+For training from raw text use `nemo_nlp.nm.data_layers.BertPretrainingDataLayer`, for preprocessed data use `nemo_nlp.nm.data_layers.BertPretrainingPreprocessedDataLayer`

     .. code-block:: python